VipeCloud/vipecloud_api/README.md

  "list_name" : "LIST_NAME", //only if creating a new list
  "contacts" : [
     {
-      "contacts_master_id" : 123 //submit EITHER the contacts_master_id or fields for the contact
+      "contacts_master_id" : 123 //submit EITHER the contacts_master_id or fields for the contact.
     },
     {
       "first_name"  : "Wiley",  // required if creating new contact